Grid2op/lightsim2grid/README.md

 - `ppci` a ppc internal pandapower test case
 - `pv` list of PV buses
 - `pq` list of PQ buses
-- `options` list of pandapower powerflow "options"
+- `options` list of pandapower "options"

 You can define replace the `newtonpf` function of `pandapower.pandapower.newtonpf` function with the following piece of code: